teresko/palladium/README.md

 $cookie = $this->identification->useNonceIdentity($identity, $key);
 ```

-If there is no matching identity with given email address found, the `findNonceIdentityByIdentifier()` method will throw [`IdentityNotFound`](https://github.com/teresko/palladium/blob/master/src/Palladium/Exception/IdentityNotFound.php) exception.
+If there is no matching identity with given identitifier (email address, nickname, ect.) found, the `findNonceIdentityByIdentifier()` method will throw [`IdentityNotFound`](https://github.com/teresko/palladium/blob/master/src/Palladium/Exception/IdentityNotFound.php) exception.

 In case, if password does not match, the `useNonceIdentity()` method will throw [`KeyMismatch`](https://github.com/teresko/palladium/blob/master/src/Palladium/Exception/KeyMismatch.php) exception.